ryan-farrell/speech2text-api/README.md

 * [Zamzar.com](https://www.zamzar.com/convert/m4a-to-flac/) - Convert M4A files to FLAC
 * [Base64.Guru](https://base64.guru/converter/encode/file) - Convert file to Base64

-Although I've listed creating your own encoded files in prerequisites there are a number of test files contained within the project that you can use to ensure the API is setup, and working prior to creating your own files.
+Although I've listed creating your own encoded files in prerequisites, there are a number of test files contained within the project that you can use to ensure the API is setup, and working prior to creating your own files.
 These files can be located in the directory `tests\files\audio\base64encodedflacfiles`. **NOTE** there are two files named `test_file*` inside of the `test\files\` dir removing these from this location will break the automated tests, which you can run and are referenced below.
 The other two files are yours to remove and upload as test files before making your own.

 ## Installing & Setup
 ---
 A step by step guide to get you up and running with this API

-1. Clone down this repo to your local machine taking note taking note of the Built With section above as to to the technologies and software used to create this API on your local machine.
+1. Clone down this repo to your local machine taking note of the 'Built With' section above as to the technologies and software used to create this API on your local machine.

 ```